 When to Use Integrative Bargaining:

-As noted above, there are specific instances where integrative bargaining would be helpful, and other situations where integrative bargaining could be harmful to the parties or the negotiation.
+As noted above, there are specific instances where integrative approach would be helpful, and other situations where integrative negotiation strategy could be harmful to the parties involved.
 A key point in understanding how to use integrative negotiation is to identify the types of disputes that would benefit from integrative bargaining and those that would not.
 This section will outline some of these situations and how to spot them before they become a problem.
 First, the situations where integrative bargaining can be helpful for the overall goal:

 - Relationship: While focusing too heavily on the overall relationship can be a downfall of integrative negotiation, between integrative and distributive negotiation, integrative bargaining is the best option when the relationship between the parties is at stake and necessary for the agreement.
 Consider when two businesses are bargaining for a contract between the two of them.
 Working through an integrative approach may ensure that they can continue working together in the future.

 - Multi-Issue: When negotiations have multiple issues, distributive bargaining will treat each one as an independent issue, missing an opportunity to use the whole of the situation together.
 This makes some level of integrative negotiation a better option when there are multiple issues because it will add value to the agreement as a whole if the issues are discussed and negotiated together.